 On September 1, 2018 I became the proud owner of the Penwell Turner Funeral Home, a dream I have had for many years.
 I have wanted to be a funeral director since I was a little boy.
 In 2003 when I was in 8th grade, I shadowed Bob Turner as a part of the Shelby Rotary Club Shadowing Day and was convinced my dream to be funeral director and embalmer was the path I was going to take.
 I started working for the Turners later that year and we have forever been a working team.

 After graduating from Shelby Senior High School in 2008, where I was president of my class, I furthered my education at Xavier University where I got a degree in business.
-I’m still a huge Xavier fan and spend a lot of time rooting for the Musketeers in basketball and, of course, the Shelby Whippets in all sports.
 After Xavier, I began my studies at the Cincinnati College of Mortuary Science where I received my Bachelor’s degree in 2011.
 I was president of my class at CCMS and was the recipient of the Charles O. Dhonau Memorial Embalming Award which was given in recognition of outstanding achievement in the combined theory and practice of embalming, an award I truly attribute to the many people, especially Bob, whom I have learned from over the years.